 To be admitted to study at Osnabrück University, applicants must have a secondary school diploma equivalent to the German Abitur (Educational requirements).
 For direct admission, very good German language proficiency is also required.
-Applicants must have a high level of German language skills at the time of applying.
+Applicants must have a high level of German language skills at the time of applying (mostly C1 according to the Common European Framework of Reference (CEFR)).
 Certain study programs may also require knowledge of other languages.

 Secondary school diploma

-Some international secondary school diplomas are also recognized in Germany and are therefore considered equal to a German Abitur.
-Students from some countries require a combination of a secondary school diploma and transcripts proving they have completed one or two years of college-level education to enable them to be admitted to a German university.
-To find out whether your diploma is recognized in Germany, check the anabin website (in German).
+A number of foreign secondary school diplomas are recognized in Germany and are thus equivalent to the German Abitur.
+For some countries, a combination of a school leaving certificate and certificates from one or two years of university studies is required in order to be admitted to study in Germany.
+To find out whether your diploma is recognized in Germany, check the anabin website (in German)

-A limited number of places are available on some study programs (in German).
+A limited number of places are available in some study programs (in German).
 In this case, your average grade is a crucial factor for admission.

 What if your secondary school diploma is not equivalent to a German Abitur?

-Secondary school diplomas from many countries are not recognized in Germany.
-You can find out whether your diploma will be accepted by checking the anabin website (in German).
+Secondary school diplomas from some countries are not recognized as equivalent to the German Abitur.
+You can find out whether your diploma will be accepted by checking the anabin website (in German) or Check: university admission (in English).
 Applicants from these countries can, under certain conditions, take an assessment test (Feststellungsprüfung).
-Once passed, this test will allow the student to study certain subjects only.
+Once passed, this test will allow the person to study certain subjects in Germany.
 Normally, applicants can take the assessment test after following a one-year preparatory course (Studienkolleg) in Germany.
 Please note that no preparatory courses are held in Osnabrück.
 Applicants will be sent to preparatory courses in Hanover.